Powerman 5000: Early years and breakthrough (1991–2002)

 Creating a strange fusion of science fiction and "Action Rock", Powerman 5000 released Tonight the Stars Revolt!, produced by Sylvia Massy, which contained the hit singles "When Worlds Collide", "Nobody's Real", and "Supernova Goes Pop".
 The album sold over a million copies, achieved platinum status and won a nomination from the Boston Music Awards for "Album of the Year", becoming the group's most successful release.
 The band was also nominated by the Boston Music Awards for "Best Rock Band" and won the "Rising Star Award".
 The band would go on to tour worldwide, performing in shows and festivals such as Farmclub.com and Endfest and become a support act for Metallica's Summer Sanitarium Tour along with Korn, Kid Rock and System of a Down.

 A follow-up album to Tonight the Stars Revolt! was recorded in 2001 titled Anyone for Doomsday?, and a single, "Bombshell", had been released to radio stations.
 But the album was canceled just before its scheduled release.
 Anyone for Doomsday? was later released under Spider's own new label, Megatronic Records, but went out of print due to legal issues.
 Arguments exist as to whether the record was canceled due to the events of the September 11 terrorist attacks and the negative title, but the album was finished and scheduled to be released in August 2001, one full month before the attacks.
 Spider has said in interviews that the album was dropped because it sounded too much like the previous album and that he wanted to release something fresh and different instead of repeating himself.
 Conflicts thereafter caused longtime members Dorian 27 (Dorian Heartsong) and AL3 (Allan Pahanish Jr) to leave the band.
-Ad7 (Adrian Ost) and Siggy Sjursen were brought in to replace them.
+Siggy Sjursen and Ad7 (Adrian Ost) were brought in to replace them.